-In alignment with the instructional day, student voice is an integral part of the EDOP.
-Within grade-level groups (and other groupings) students will exercise theirvoice as they choose activities and projects.
+In alignment with the instructional day, student voice is an integral part of the ELO-P. Within grade-level groups (and other groupings) students will exercise their voice as they choose activities and projects with guidance from ELO-P staff..

-In addition, collaboration with the school site principals and central HTH staff will support ELOP leaders on strategies for small group instruction and opportunities for student voice in the program development.
+In addition, collaboration with the school site principals and central HTH staff will support ELO-P leaders on strategies for small group instruction and opportunities for student voice in the program development.